pydicom/pydicom/doc/tutorials/contributing_code.rst

 You can scroll through the output using the up and down keys and quit with **q**.
 Lines with a **-** in front will be removed and lines with a **+** added.
-If everything looks good then its time to commit the changes.
+If everything looks good then it's time to commit the changes.

 Commit your changes and make a pull request